 I’ll be direct, okay?

-When you face a challenge, it is normal for a friend to offer support for a while.
-He will take you out or invite you for dinner, listen to your story and try to help as well as possible.
+They will take you out or invite you for dinner, listen to your story and try to help the best they can.

-He imporovises answers to the challenges you face hoping that his words will have an empowering impact on you.
+They improvise answers to the challenges you face hoping that their words will have an empowering impact on you.

 They hope that this will be enough.

-When one of my friends breaks up, I say:
+When one of my male friends breaks up, I say:

 “Do you want me to help you as a friend or as a coach”

-As a friend, I can’t be that direct, I can’ use tools, strategies, models, tactics and a whole range of approaches available within the coaching space.
+As a friend, I can’t be that direct.
+I can’t use tools, strategies, models, tactics and a whole range of approaches available within the coaching space.

 As a professional coach, it is a different story.